 For this trip, if you want to drive yourself as we suggest, you have two major options.

-First, you could take a self-drive tour with Iceland Travel.
+First, you could take a self-drive tour.
 This is what we have done on all our Iceland adventures.
-Iceland Travel handle everything for you, from booking the hire car and accommodation, to putting together a suggested itinerary.
-They even provide you with a tablet that includes your trip plan as well as thousands of sight-seeing suggestions along the way.
+The tour company handle everything for you, from booking the hire car and accommodation, to putting together a suggested itinerary.

 Where to Stay in Iceland?